-14. "Restricted certificate" means a certificate on which the board places any restrictions as the result of a disciplinary action.
+14. "Restricted certificate" means a certificate on which the board has placed any restrictions as the result of a disciplinary action.

-15. "Restricted license" means a license on which the board places restrictions or conditions, or both, as to the scope of practice, place of practice, supervision of practice, duration of licensed status or type or condition of a patient to whom the licensee may provide services.

-16. "Restricted registration" means a registration on which the board places any restrictions as the result of disciplinary action.
+- 15. "Restricted license" means a license on which the board places restrictions or conditions, or both, as to the scope of practice, place of practice, supervision of practice, duration of licensed status or type or condition of a patient to whom the licensee may provide services. - 16.
+"Restricted registration" means a registration the board has placed any restrictions on as the result of disciplinary action.